Walter Greene Stancil

 Another Marriage for Walter

 Louise had jet black hair and hazel eyes.
 Walter may have met Louise, who attended Selma High School, when he was painting houses in the area.
 Walter was taken with her beauty.
 Walter was 26 years older than Louise, old enough to be her father.
-Louise, the daughter of William Alfred and Mary Frances Wallace, grew up on a farm and worked in the fields.
-Louise knew how to milk a cow and grow plants.

 Walter and Louise slipped away to get married.
 Louise Wallace, 16 years old, married Walter on Feb.
 19, 1929.
 Her parents and sister, Lucille, were very upset and heart-broken.
 Lucille cried when hearing the news.
 They did not know Walter at all.
-Walter has his son Tommy with him.
+Walter had his son Tommy with him.
 Louise became a step-mother to Tommy, who was only 14 months younger than she was.

 Walter painted to earn a living and when he had no business he and Louise moved back in with her folks.
 This was done with regularity.

-Walter always had himself an automobile.
-Sometimes he would pick up Henry and Frances for Sunday Dinner at the Wallaces.
-In the 1930 Census, Walter, Louise and Tommy were living in the Wilson Mill Community of Johnston County.
+In the 1930 Census, Walter, Louise, and Tommy were living in the Wilson Mill Community of Johnston County.
 Walter was farming.
-A son, Walter Leo, was born March 12, 1931.
+A son, Walter Leo, was born on March 12, 1931.

-A daughter Frances Jean was born February 1934 and died in an auto accident on July 6, 1935.
-She was only 17 months old.
 This is what happened.
 Walter and his family were on their way to Angier driving a 1938 Ford Coach.
-They were struck head on by a 1930 Chevrolet.
+They were struck head-on by a 1930 Chevrolet.
 The driver was 22 and driving on the wrong side of the road.
-According to the Smithfield Herald, the driver, S. B. Langdon had not been drinking.
+According to the Smithfield Herald, the driver, S. B. Langdon, had not been drinking.
 Three other young men were in the car with him.
 None were injured.

 The baby hit the dash and died in a few hours.
 Leo was uninjured.
 Louise received cuts and bruises.
 Walter suffered a right broken leg and two broken arms.
-Another daughter Jewel was born about May 5, 1936, but she died August 5 of that year.
-She was born with severe problems and some deformities.

 Walter and Louise moved to Smithfield.